fastrgv/hbox/README.md

 For further insights about the functional details of the frontier data set handling see:  "~/docs/frontier.txt" and "~/docs/doubleSplay.txt"

+#### Personal Note
+In 1985 I presented the hot new topic of [Sleator/Tarjan] splay trees to my "Analysis of Algorithms" class directly from a journal because the subject was not yet in textbooks.

 ### Dynamic Programming [flood-fill]
 Dynamic programming allows efficient determination of box-valid locations and the feasibility and minimal cost of traversing between two locations.
 This information is used to feed into the Hungarian Algorithm.